BUREAU OF PUBLIC SECRETS

 1957

 “Notes sur la formation d’une Bauhaus imaginiste” and three other texts were originally published together under the title Against Functionalism (1957), then included in Pour la Forme: ébauche d’une méthodologie des arts, a large collection of Jorn's writings published by the Situationist International (Paris, June 1958; reprinted by Éditions Allia, 2001).
-This translation by Ken Knabb is from the Situationist International Anthology (Revised and Expanded Edition, 2006).
+This translation by Ken Knabb is from the Situationist International Anthology (Revised and Expanded Edition, PM Press, 2024).
 No copyright.

 [Other Texts by Asger Jorn]